sberan/Fixy/README.md

 Processors
 -------------
-Processors allow simulation of stored procedures and other junk.
+Processors allow you to simulate stored procedures and other junk before your entities get persisted.
 You can add new entities via the processor as well.

 Java Example: